beverloo/periodic-background-sync/README.md

 });
 ```

-## Removing a periodic sync when the user signs out
+## Removing a periodic sync to stop syncing articles in the background
 ```javascript
 // index.html